 Most companies that sell water filter pitchers use a standard filter, often with an upgraded filter that targets contaminants like lead, that works in a variety of systems.
 Because it's the filter, not the pitcher, that is certified, that means you can find pitchers and water dispensers that work the same at various sizes.
 The standard size is 10 cups, with smaller pitchers usually around 5 or 6 cups.
 Dispensers, which hold up to 30 cups and sit on a shelf on your fridge or counter, can hold as much as 30 cups.

 Water filters are designed and certified to only work for a limited amount of time.
 Eventually, the filter stops reducing contaminants as effectively and the filtration time extends as water takes longer to pass through the filters, says Andrew.
-The standard for many filters is around 40 gallons, or requiring replacement every 2 months.
-Some pitchers come with indicator lights that help alert you when it's time to replace the filter.
+The standard for many filters is around 40 gallons, or requiring replacement every two months.
+Some pitchers come with indicator lights that alert you when it's time to replace the filter.

 Which water filter pitchers remove the most contaminants?